General Transfer Questions

 A: DPP allows students to be “co-enrolled” at both Oregon State and a community college partner.

 A: Generally, students who are early on in their college career get the most benefit from the DPP program.
-A current Oregon State student who may need to pick up some core or remedial classes can also benefit from expanded offerings and different class sizes.
+A current Oregon State student who may need to pick up some lower division (100 or 200 level) classes can also benefit from expanded offerings and different class sizes.
 Additionally, students who are trying to save money or may be in financial hardship.

 A: Visit the DPP Student website

 A: Complete the FAFSA as early as possible.
 The FAFSA is available in October and OSU’s Financial Aid priority deadline is February 28th.
-This will give you the best chance of receiving the strongest financial aid package from limited funds.
+Some funds are limited so meeting deadline will help to be considered for these limited funds, if students are eligible based off the FAFSA.
 Check with other schools for their deadlines.

 There are several ways in which your aid may be delayed.
 Here are the most common reasons:

 · You may be required to complete Entrance Counseling and sign a Master Promissory Note (MPN) for your Ford Direct Loans.
-You would have been notified of these requirements via an email to your ONID email account.
+You would have been notified of these requirements via an email to your ONID email account and on your MyOSU.
+You can complete both the Entrance Counseling and MPN on www.studentloans.gov

 · Dropping classes (below 12 for undergraduates, 9 for graduates).
 All students are assumed to be full-time unless they notify Financial Aid in writing that they will be less.
 If you are not enrolled at full-time and have not notified us, your aid will not disburse.